iascchen/eggduino-station/README.md

 ## Connect to mAcron

+Latest version(Version 4) of mAcron is running on Raspberry Pi 3

+OS : 2017-03-02-raspbian-jessie

+### Old Version

-mAcron is running on Intel Edison.
+Version 3 of mAcron is running on Intel Edison

 OS : Poky (Yocto Project Reference Distro) 1.7.3